 However, in France, it is terrestrial animal products (meat, eggs, dairy products, etc.) that contribute most to intake, because even though they contain lower levels of omega-3 fatty acids, they are consumed in greater quantities than vegetable oils or oily fish.

 In 2010, the Agency defined population reference intakes for ALA, EPA and DHA in adults, pregnant women, breastfeeding mothers, infants, children and adolescents.
-The linoleic acid/alpha-linolenic acid ratio is often mentioned, but is not very relevant as long as physiological needs in linoleic acid and alpha-linolenic acid are met.
-Nevertheless, this ratio is important in the event of an imbalance from a deficiency in alpha-linolenic acid intake and/or from excessive linoleic acid intake, and more so if it is accompanied by a simultaneous deficiency in EPA and DHA intake.
+The linoleic acid/alpha-linolenic acid ratio is often mentioned, but is not very relevant as long as physiological needs in linoleic acid and ALA are met.
+Nevertheless, this ratio is important in the event of an imbalance from a deficiency in ALA intake and/or from excessive linoleic acid intake, and more so if it is accompanied by a simultaneous deficiency in EPA and DHA intake.